VoidXH/Cavern/README.md

 They are found in `Editor\Data\Managed` under Unity's installation folder.

 ### CavernAmp
-This is a Code::Blocks project, set up for the MingW compiler.
-No additional libraries were used, this is standard C++ code, so importing just the .cpp and .h files into any IDE will work perfectly.
+This is a g++ project, so g++ has to be available in PATH.
+No additional libraries were used, this is standard C++17 code, so importing just the .cpp and .h files into any IDE will work perfectly.

 ## Library quick start